VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

 #let localization = yaml("locale.yaml")

-// custom polimi colour
+/// Custom PoliMi colour (#box(baseline: 0.1em, rect(height: 0.7em, width: 0.7em, fill: rgb("#5f859f")))).
+/// -> color
 #let bluepoli = rgb("#5f859f")

-/// Main styling function of the template.
+/// Main formatting function of the template.
-///
-/// - title (str): Title of the thesis
-/// - author (str): Author of the name (Name Surname).
-/// - advisor (str): Advisor of the thesis.
-/// - coadvisor (str): Coadvisor of the thesis.
-/// - tutor (str): Tutor of the thesis.
-/// - phdcycle (str): Academic year (default to current one).
-/// - cycle (str): Cycle of the thesis (not used).
-/// - chair (str): Chair of the thesis (not used).
-/// - language (str): Language of the thesis (default: "en", can be "it").
-/// - colored-headings (bool): Whether to activate the colored headings or not.
-/// - main-logo (path): Path of the main logo of the thesis (default: engineering).
-/// - body (body): body
 /// -> content
 #let polimi-thesis(
+  /// Title of the thesis
+  /// -> str
   title: "Thesis Title",
+  /// Author of the name (Name Surname).
+  /// -> str
   author: "Name Surname",
+  /// Advisor of the thesis.
+  /// -> str
   advisor: "",
+  /// Coadvisor of the thesis.
+  /// -> str
   coadvisor: "",
+  /// Tutor of the thesis.
+  /// -> str
   tutor: "",
+  /// Academic year.
+If empty, defaults to the current one: "#str(datetime.today().year() - 1) --- #str(datetime.today().year())".
+  /// -> str
-  phdcycle: "", // {Year ... - ...
-Cycle}
+  phdcycle: "",
+  /// Cycle of the thesis (not used).
+  /// -> str
   cycle: none,
+  /// Chair of the thesis (not used).
+  /// -> str
   chair: none,
+  /// Language of the thesis.
+  /// -> str
   language: "en",
+  /// Whether to activate the colored headings or not.
+  /// -> bool
   colored-headings: true,
+  /// Path of the main logo of the thesis (default: engineering).
+  /// -> path
   main-logo: "img/logo_ingegneria.svg",
   body,
 ) = {